 Biodiversity resilience and ecosystem services in post-conflict socio-ecological systems

 The BioResilience project examines the long-term resilience of Colombian forest ecosystems to environmental and climatic changes and to improve understanding of the future implications of forest degradation for Colombian society (PI Feldpausch; NERC/AHRC NE/R017980/1).
 This fills a research gap in understanding how forests, which may be regarded as biologically ‘degraded’, have undergone changes in biodiversity, in ecosystem services, and in how they participate in local and global cycles of carbon and energy.
 The project will evaluate biodiversity and current and historical effects of fire, and carbon storage and changing climate.
 These data will be integrated with socio-cultural research, focusing on existing cultures of biodiversity conservation.
 This understanding is essential if the scientific evidence is to be integrated into long-term management plans and policy, as forest degradation in Colombia is strongly associated with changes to the fabric of social life, including the effects of sustained conflict.
 The project aims to transform understanding of the controls on forest biodiversity and ecosystem service, determine ecosystem resilience to climate and disturbance, and support socio-environmental planning for sustainable resource use.
+There are potential topics available for student research projects studying land-use, forest ecology, and biogeography in Colombian Andean forests.
+The projects could make use of techniques learned in Geography GIS modules to analyse satellite and field data.
+The project also has access to historical air photos from our study regions to analyse time series in order to look at a variety of questions about how land-cover has changed and how change relates to climate, environment, fire, and the complex socio-political history in Colombia.
+There is a history of civil war, deforestation and illegal coca production, agriculture, and in some areas, tree planting.
+Contact and for additional information.
 More info at the BioResilience project website.

 Fire effects on tropical forests: past, present, future